Design-and-Innovation-2023/Team6B/docs/visual-design/visual-design.md

 ![Colours and Typograhies](../img/ColorScheme.png)

 ## Colour Scheme
-The colour scheme of CharitAble are chosen to create a user-friendly and emotionally engaging environment while maintaining a modern and clean aesthetic.
-A combination of the following colours are used to achieve this:

 - **Light Blue (#00AEEF):** This refreshing and serene light blue color represents a sense of tranquility and harmony.
 It evokes feelings of trust and reliability, fostering a sense of security and confidence within the application.
 As users browse through the platform, this color will instill a feeling of calmness and ease, encouraging them to engage with the charitable causes showcased.